hippocrat-dao/hippo-protocol/docs/docs/hub-tutorials/hippod.md

 #### Vote on a Proposal

 After a proposal's deposit reaches the `MinDeposit` value, the voting period opens.
-Bonded `Atom` holders can then cast vote on it:
+Bonded `HP` holders can then cast vote on it:

 ```bash
 hippod tx gov vote <proposal_id> <Yes/No/NoWithVeto/Abstain> \